METACOGNISANCE

 CONCEPTS

-Metacognisance takes us through a vital process of understanding our relationship with concepts and how we have erroneously based our experience of reality on them.
+Metacognisance takes us through a vital process of understanding our relationship with concepts and how we may mistakenly have based our experience of reality on them.

 As we shed new light on these symbolic notions and really come to understand their innate limitations, we can live through more direct and fulfilling experience.
 Some of the concepts considered include: